JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2024-03-25-explain_clinical_doc_risk_factors_en.md

 ## Description

-This pipeline is designed to
+This pipeline is designed to:

 - extract all clinical/medical entities, which may be considered as risk factors from text,